krishnakanthpps/PerfDashboard/README.md

 There's no separate enterprise edition.

 Marvel is free until production.

+Unlike Splunk, where it's expensive (millions) after the first 500 MB of free.

+Competitors to Logstash include Graylog, LOGalyse, Scribe.

 ## <a name="Versions"> Verions</a>
 Version 4 was a major upgrade than version 3.